News, opinions, photos and facts from Ocean Conservancy

-Nick Mallos is a Conservation Biologist and Marine Debris Specialist at Ocean Conservancy.
-His travels take him around the world, showing him the final resting place of trash generated by our disposable culture.
-Nick is inspired by the ocean and by determined people around the globe working to protect our blue planet.
+Nicholas Mallos is Director of the Trash Free Seas Program at Ocean Conservancy.
+His earliest memories are of waves and sandcastles on the Jersey shore and from an early age he longed to be a marine biologist.
+Nick has spent the past decade researching the ecological, economic and behavioral components associated with ocean plastic pollution.
+Nick is inspired by the ocean and by determined people around the globe who are working tirelessly to protect our blue planet.
 He is also an avid surfer and works hard to catch a wave wherever his travels take him.
 Follow him on Twitter @NickMallos.

 Midway Atoll is truly “out there.”
 The closet population center is Honolulu, 1,200 miles to the southeast and a five-hour trip by plane.
 But despite its remoteness, Midway is not immune to the impacts of plastic debris.